"...non-stop action and danger at every turn..."

 After another two turns, he stopped at the first door on his right and pointed.
 “That’s Tony’s room.
 Don’t get caught.”

 He’d already backed away and took off, disappearing around the corner.

-I knocked on the door and heard, “What?”
+She knocked on the door and heard, “What?”

 “It’s me, Rayen.”
-I kept my voice low.
+She kept her voice low.

-I heard grumbling noises, then he called out, “Come in.”
+Grumbling noises came through next, then he called out, “Come in.”